The 2020 Holiday Shopping Season: 4 Trends to Watchs

 - Payment gateways (with virtual terminals) for low contact selling

-- Retail terminals and POS systems, including mobile options
+- Retail card terminals and POS systems, including mobile options

 - Integrations with our own and most other ecommerce platforms